ansible-middleware/ansible-middleware-workshop/instructions/6-configuring-jboss-eap.md

     eap_driver_jar_url: "https://repo.maven.apache.org/maven2/org/postgresql/postgresql/{{ eap_driver_version }}/{{ eap_driver_jar_filename }}"
 ```

-Add the above environment variables to the jboss.yml file to the end of the vars section, and rerun the playbook to deploy the JDBC driver.
+Add the above variables to the jboss.yml file to the end of the vars section.

 ## Configuring with yaml

+We also need to create a postgresql datasource and configure the connection to the PostgreSQL database.
+We're going to use yaml to do this.

-Add the following
+Add the following variables to the jboss.yml file.

     eap_enable_yml_config: True
     eap_yml_configs:
       - eap_configuration.yml.j2

-Create a file eap_configuration.yml.j2

-Copy the following snippet to the top of the file:
+Create a new file called eap_configuration.yml.j2 and copy the following snippet to this file:

 ```
 wildfly-configuration: